Claremont Graduate University

 School of Arts & Humanities

-Features departments in Art, Arts Management, Religion, History, English, Music, Cultural Studies, Archival Studies, Media Studies, and Applied Women's Studies, with an emphasis on interdisciplinary studies and specialized religion programs like Mormon Studies, Islamic Studies, and History of Christianity.
+Includes departments in Art, Arts Management, Religion, History, English, Music, Cultural Studies, Archival Studies, Media Studies, and Applied Women's Studies, with a strong emphasis on interdisciplinary studies and disciplinary depth.
+It houses the Institute for Antiquity & Christianity.

 Find Scholarships at Claremont Graduate University